LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services: Related Work

 \citet{gou2025mind2web2evaluatingagentic} define \emph{agentic search} as systems capable of integrating multiple auxiliary tools to autonomously perform interactive generation through search tools (\eg, web search APIs or external databases) for handling complex search tasks.
 Leveraging the powerful language understanding capabilities of LLMs, these search agents can proactively address ambiguous or underspecified queries through clarification or reasonable assumptions~\cite{yang2025agentic}.
 They decompose the initial search task into manageable sub-queries, perform dynamic reasoning and planning based on accumulated contextual information, adjust search strategies in real time, and synthesize information from multiple sources~\cite{li2025towards}.

-Recent advances in the reasoning abilities of LRMs further foster the development of LRM-based \emph{agentic search} systems.
+Recent advances in the reasoning abilities of \emph{LRM}s further foster the development of \emph{LRM}-based agentic search systems.
 The most representative products include OpenAI Deep Research~\cite{jaech2024openai}, Gemini Deep Research~\cite{comanici2025gemini}, and Tongyi Deep Research~\cite{tongyidr}.
 In addition to accessing real-time information through search APIs, these systems leverage various auxiliary tools to enable deeper and broader research on highly complex problems.
-In the open-source community, ~\citet{li2025search} first proposed integrating the \emph{agentic search} workflow into the o1-style reasoning process of LRMs to achieve autonomous knowledge supplementation. ~\citet{li2025webthinker}, ~\citet{jin2025search}, and ~\citet{song2025r1} further enhanced the autonomous search capabilities of LLMs by applying reinforcement learning, enabling the models to generate queries and invoke external retrieval systems during reasoning.
+In the open-source community, ~\citet{li2025search} first proposed integrating the agentic search workflow into the o1-style reasoning process of \emph{LRM}s to achieve autonomous knowledge supplementation. ~\citet{li2025webthinker}, ~\citet{jin2025search}, and ~\citet{song2025r1} further enhanced the autonomous search capabilities of LLMs by applying reinforcement learning, enabling the models to generate queries and invoke external retrieval systems during reasoning.

 These methods have made significant progress in general information retrieval and question answering.
 However, there has been little advancement in vertical domains, especially in areas related to local lifestyle services, due to the challenges associated with training domain-specific agents and the lack of high-quality evaluation benchmarks.
-In this paper, we propose \bench, a comprehensive benchmark specifically designed for evaluating LRMs in local life service scenarios.
+In this paper, we propose \bench, a comprehensive benchmark specifically designed for evaluating \emph{LRM}s in local life service scenarios.

-\subsection{Benchmarking Agentic capabilities}
+\subsection{Benchmarking Agentic Capabilities}